-The policy recognizes that using scientific advice for decision-making is fundamental to NOAA (SIP § 4.01).
-The policy requires that when scientific or technological information is considered in policy decisions, it be subject to well-established scientific processes such as peer-review, and further requires that policy decisions reflect the best available science (SIP § 7.01.
-See also § 5.02(e)).
-Scientific findings and supporting data used in decision-making must be made available to the public where possible (SIP § 5.02(b)).
+The policy recognizes that using scientific advice for decision-making is fundamental to NOAA (SIP § 5).
+The policy requires that when scientific or technological information is considered in policy decisions, it be subject to well-established scientific processes such as peer-review, and further requires that policy decisions reflect the best available science (SIP § 1.
+See also § 8.01(d)).
+Scientific findings and supporting data used in decision-making must be made available to the public where possible (SIP § 6.02(d)).